Giving Feedback: 3 Models for Giving Effective Feedback

 The incidence of feedback can be encouraged by the recipient receiving it in a professional manner.
 This can then encourage and create a positive work environment where everyone gives and receives feedback openly.

 There are many sources of feedback in healthcare.
 For instance, a patient who had a smooth transition home can be interpreted as the result of good planning and providing sufficient patient information.

 Colleagues can also be a source of feedback.

 The use of several different sources of information will add credibility to feedback that is being given, whether it is positive or negative (Chang & Daly 2012; Rose & Best 2005).

 New staff should also be encouraged to reflect on their practices and behaviours themselves, to determine their strengths and weaknesses.
 This will help identify areas in which they need continuing education and allow them to reach their full potential (Chang & Daly 2012).

 There are many different feedback models available, and there is no ‘right way’ to give effective feedback.
 Which model you choose to utilise will depend on the feedback recipient and the situation.

 This feedback tool consists of three components:

-From this, the learner then has the chance to reflect on the situation and their behaviour and discuss with you strategies for improvement (Mind 0Tools 2017).
+The situation, behaviour, impact tool offers the learner a chance to reflect on the situation from another perspective, and an opportunity to discuss with you strategies for improvement (Mind Tools 2017).

 Pendleton’s model of feedback helps make the learning experience constructive by: